frossm/rpncalc/README.md

 When you start up RPNCalc, you can load a stack with the `-l name` command.
 If the stack `name` exists, it will be loaded.
 If it does not exist, the stack will be created and when you leave the program it will be saved.
 You can always view what stack you are using in the lower right of the dashed bar.
 The `:1` or `:2` after the stack name will tell you if you are on the primary or "swapped" stack.

-As a side note, while stacks are saved on shutdown, the memory slots used by the `mem` commands are not saved between sessions.
-The memory slots are just temporary memory locations used when you wish to save a value to use later in the current session.
+As a side note, both stacks and memory slots are saved during shutdown.
+While you can have multiple stacks you can load, memory slots are global.
+The default stack items are restored at startup (or whatever stack you choose to load.
+Memory slots are also restored at startup.  `list mem` will show the saved memory slot's contents and `list stacks` will show the saved stacks.

 ## Command Line Options
 Currently there are several command line options, and all are optional.